SciML/Catalyst.jl/docs/src/steady_state_functionality/steady_state_stability_computation.md

 ps = [:v => 2.0, :K => 0.5, :n => 3, :d => 1.0]
 steady_states = hc_steady_states(sa_loop, ps)
 ```
-Next, we can apply `steady_state_stability` directly to this steady state vector, receiving the stability for each:
+Next, we can apply `steady_state_stability` to each steady state yielding a vector of their stabilities:
 ```@example stability_1
-steady_state_stability(steady_states, sa_loop, ps)
+[steady_state_stability(sstate, sa_loop, ps) for sstate in steady_states]
 ```

-!!! note
-    For systems with [conservation laws](@ref homotopy_continuation_conservation_laws), `steady_state_jac` must be supplied a `u0` vector (indicating species concentrations for conservation law computation).
-This is required to eliminate the conserved quantities, preventing a singular Jacobian.
-These are supplied using the `u0` optional argument.

 ## Pre-computing the Jacobian to increase performance when computing stability for many steady states
 Catalyst uses the system Jacobian to compute steady state stability, and the Jacobian is computed once for each call to `steady_state_stability`.
 If you repeatedly compute stability for steady states of the same system, pre-computing the Jacobian and supplying it to the `steady_state_stability` function can improve performance.

-In this example we use the self-activation loop from previously, pre-computes the Jacobian, and uses it to multiple `steady_state_stability` calls:
+In this example we use the self-activation loop from previously, pre-computes its Jacobian, and uses it to multiple `steady_state_stability` calls:
 ```@example stability_1
 ss_jac = steady_state_jac(sa_loop)